-- c) For patients who have been previously grouped and screened (twice) and require blood: - i.
+Page 72 of 131 Author J Dixon / POT Approved by: HODs Document Reference: PDUSERHBK Version 21 - c) For patients who have been previously grouped and screened (twice) and require blood: - i.
 Cross-match will take 30 minutes. - ii.
 If criteria are met an electronic cross-match will be performed, blood will be available in 5 minutes (contact the laboratory regarding the eligibility of patient for this procedure). - iii.
 Where blood group results are available for both a historical sample and a current sample (see f below) but where antibody screen results are not yet available group specific (matching the patient ABO type) uncrossmatched blood can be provided.
 This is as safe for patient use as group O Negative blood. - Failing the above, uncross-matched O blood can be issued immediately.
 This is a precious resource and should only be used in life threatening situations.
 Note: male patients and female patients who no longer have child bearing potential may be issued with O Positive blood - d) For patients requiring transfusion in emergency situations before compatibility testing can be performed 4 units of O Negative and 4 units of O Positive blood are available for immediate use.
 They are kept within the pathology Blood Issue Fridge.
 The blood transfusion laboratory must be informed if these units are collected and to whom they have been transfused as soon as possible.
 Use of this blood may increase risk of transfusion reaction.
 If possible, the laboratory should be contacted prior to the use of these units as it may be possible to provide uncrossmatched blood that is more suitable for the patient.
-A further 2 units of emergency O Negative are located in Phase 1 & 2 Theatre blood fridges. - e) Blood is reserved from the date requested for 24 hours. - f) Repeat sample requirements for blood product requests
+A further 4 units of adult O Rh Negative red cells and 2 units of neonatal O Rh Negative red cells are kept in Th1 and 2 units of adult O Rh Negative red cells in Th2. - e) Blood is reserved from the date requested for 24 hours. - f) Repeat sample requirements for blood product requests

-Patients pregnant or transfused within previous 3 months or who have a history of red cell antibodies - sample must be taken <72 hours before the start of a new transfusion episode
+Patients pregnant or transfused within previous 3 months or who have a history of red cell antibodies - sample must be taken <72 hours before the start of a new transfusion episode g) Patients who have a valid sample and a historical blood group can have red cells requested as "add ons".
+Specifically, crossmatches may be added on without the

-Patient not pregnant or transfused within previous 3 months and with no history of red cell antibodies - sample must be taken <7 days before the start of a new transfusion episode
+Patient not pregnant or transfused within previous 3 months and with no history of red cell antibodies - sample must be taken <7 days before the start of a new transfusion episode h) Appropriate prescribing of Blood Products